fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 [INFO] Started Jetty Server
 ```
 Jetty will now be running on the port specified in pom.xml, eg. http://fi-cloud:8888 if you have added it
-to your hosts file (see "Tomcat" above)
+to your hosts file (see "Editing your hosts file" above)
 To stop: type Ctrl+c, type 'y', press Enter button

 Unity client package
 --------------------

-After importing the client package into your project, when you want to matchmake apply the MatchClient component to
+After importing the client package into your project, when you want to match a client with another, apply the MatchClient component to
 a GameObject, and initialize any public members you need to customize.
 You can remove the MatchClient component when
 matching is complete.